tnikdel/CatvsDog/README.md

 # CatvsDog
-The goal of this project is detecting dog and cat from pigtures by using YOLO V5 algorithm.
+The goal of this project is detecting dog and cat from pictures by using YOLO V5 algorithm.